 January 2009: Mama-in-the-Making takes her last Depo shot.
-Excitedly purchases jumbo-sized box of tampons, anticipates return of absent menstrual period.
-A bit prematurely, it would appear.
-Because it doesn’t resurface until…
+Excitedly purchases jumbo-sized box of tampons (a bit prematurely), and anticipates return of absent menstrual period.
+It doesn’t resurface until…

 October 2009: Aspiring Ma nurses hellacious cramps/preps for law school exit exams/experiences first period in over three years.
 Would-be Ma and Pa have themselves the should-we/shouldn’t we/right now/maybe later talk.
 The result: Let’s maybe not be so careful.
 And let’s maybe eat healthfully and avoid mercury-rich fish and soft cheeses and wine on the weekends!

 January 2010: Would-be Ma and Pa peruse pregnancy-related literature, commence charting cycles and basal body temperatures and timing unprotected love-making.
 Get ‘er done.
 The blog is born as a means through which, when the time comes, we might share the story of our knocked-uppedness with curious friends and fam.
 Because, duh.
 We’re going to get knocked up.
 And soon.

 February 2010: The Mama Pro-Pro sits for the bar exam which, though she’s maybe spent more time researching luteal phase defects than making sense of the Rule Against Perpetuities, she passes on her first try.
 We Aspiring-‘Rents have pre-conception consult, undergo genetic testing, are ok’ed to keep on keepin’ on, reassured.
 Most folks our age will find themselves preggers within six months.

 July 2010: Except we don’t.
 So we return to the docs.
 S’up with this, we wonder.
 Can’t say, they tell us.
 Yet.
 We learn insurance won’t supplement the cost of additional testing until the fall.
 We Prospective Parents sense something is amiss.
 It is.